Frequently Asked Questions

 1. How do I apply for licensure in California if I received my training in another state but did not receive a license?

 If your training was completed in a different state and you did not receive a license, the California Board will determine your eligibility.
-Out of State applicants cannot apply online.
 The Board does not accept Apprentice hours.
 The California Board of Barbering and Cosmetology requires the following school hours, depending on your license type:

 A. Submit the Initial Exam Application along with the Out of State Applicant School Training Form B. Form B must be completed by the school you attended out of state.
 You must also sign and date the completed Form B. Submit the Initial Exam Application and Form B at the same time.